hafizulwanandaputra/hwpweb-admin-template/README.md

 > The end of life date for PHP 7.4 was November 28, 2022.
 If you are
 > still using PHP 7.4, you should upgrade immediately.
 The end of life date
 > for PHP 8.0 will be November 26, 2023.
+> gi

-Additionally, make sure that the following extensions are enabled in your PHP:
+> Additionally, make sure that the following extensions are enabled in your PHP:

 - json (enabled by default - don't turn it off)
 - [mysqlnd](http://php.net/manual/en/mysqlnd.install.php) if you plan to use MySQL